-(v) Demand from Other Sources.
+(iv) Demand from Other Sources.
 The source of additional demand and the methodology used to calculate the additional demand must be clearly stated.
 Calculation of additional demand must factor in the adjustments described in clause (i) of this subparagraph.

-(10) Conclusions.
-Include a comprehensive evaluation of the subject Property, separately addressing each housing type and specific population to be served by the Development in terms of items in subparagraphs (A) - (G) of this paragraph.
+(11) Conclusions.
+Include a comprehensive evaluation of the subject Property, separately addressing each housing type and specific population to be served by the Development in terms of items in subparagraphs (A) through (G) of this paragraph.
 All conclusions must be consistent with the data and analysis presented throughout the Market Analysis.

 (A) Unit Mix.
-Provide a best possible unit mix conclusion based on the occupancy rates by Bedroom type within the PMA and target, income-eligible, size-appropriate and tenure-appropriate household demand within the PMA.
+Provide a best possible unit mix conclusion based on the occupancy rates by bedroom type within the PMA and target, income-eligible, size-appropriate and tenure-appropriate household demand within the PMA.

 (B) Rents.
-Provide a separate Market Rent and Restricted Market Rent conclusion for each proposed Unit type by number of Bedrooms and rent restriction category.
-Conclusions of Market Rent or Restricted Market Rent below the maximum Net Program Rent limit must be well documented as the conclusions may impact the feasibility of the Development under §1.32(i) of this subchapter.
+Provide a separate market rent and subsidized rent conclusion for each proposed unit type (number of bedrooms or net rentable square footage) and rent restriction category.
+Conclusions of market rents or subsidized rents below the maximum net program rent limit must be well documented.